amirrajan/nodekick/README.md

 ##Setting up NodeJS on the EC2 Instance

 Once you've ssh'ed into the box.
-We'll use `apt-get` to install the programs needed to retrieve, compile and run NodeJS app.
+We'll use `apt-get` to install the programs needed to retrieve, compile and run our app.

     sudo apt-get install nginx
     sudo apt-get install gcc